Advertiser Disclosure

 As an Amtrak Select member, you receive expedited call handling by calling the number on the back of your card.

-To be honest, Amtrak call center wait times are usually on the shorter end, however, it’s nice to know you receive head-of-the-line privileges when you ring in.
+Amtrak call center wait times are usually on the shorter end.
+However, it’s nice to know you receive head-of-the-line privileges when you ring in.

 Discounted Amtrak Travel

-As an Amtrak Select member, you’ll receive 10% off for 2 Amtrak trips.
+As an Amtrak Select member, you’ll receive 10% off on 2 Amtrak trips.

 Your discount is off of the entire fare.
-With that in mind, you’ll receive more savings and benefit by using your discount for a round-trip ticket instead of a one-way ticket.
+With that in mind, you’ll receive more savings and benefits by using your discount for a round-trip ticket instead of a one-way ticket.

 Final Thoughts

-Amtrak Guest Rewards Select status is somewhat comparable to entry-level elite status for an airline but comes with its own unique benefits you won’t find elsewhere.
+Amtrak Guest Rewards Select status is comparable to entry-level elite status for an airline but has unique benefits you won’t find elsewhere.

 Select status members receive benefits such as lounge passes, confirmed upgrade passes, and discount coupons for future travel.

-If you travel in Acela Express Business Class or First Class even just a few times a year, it’s very easy to earn Select status and is a “teaser” into the higher Select Plus and Select Executive tiers.
+If you travel in Acela Express Business Class or First Class, even just a few times a year, earning Select status is straightforward.
+It is a “teaser” into the higher Select Plus and Select Executive tiers.

 Frequently Asked Questions